krigor17/Calling-Conventions/README.md

 ## Running the Application

-1. Navigate to the directory where this download (Main.java) is located in terminal/command line:
+1. In terminal/command line, navigate to the directory where this download (Main.java) is located in

 2. Compile:
    ```zsh